 How much CO2 does a flight produce?

-1.69 metric tonnes of CO2e (carbon dioxide equivalent when CO2, methane methane (CH4) & Nitrous Oxide (N2O) are converted to carbon dioxide equivalents).
+A return flight from London to New York totals 1.69 metric tonnes of CO2e per passenger (carbon dioxide equivalent when CO2, methane methane (CH4) & Nitrous Oxide (N2O) are converted to carbon dioxide equivalents).

 That’s the weight of 2 old style VW Beetles (800kg each).
-Therefore about 250g of CO2 per mile.
+This equates to approximately 250g of CO2 per passenger mile.

-How much CO2 does a flight produce in volume terms?
+How much CO2 does that return flight produce in volume terms?

 Well 1 metric tonne of carbon is 550m3 (a cube with 8.2m sides).
 So that return flight per person creates 930m3 – that’s a cube with 9.8m sides (bigger than a 3 bed house).